Women’s Activities at Warrenton Presbyterian Church

 The women of the church participate in many activities each month.
 They regularly serve as ushers, greeters, communion servers, liturgists, worship leaders, and as members of committees of the church.
 Many of the women are ordained elders and deacons.

 - The Crafty Ladies group maintains the kitchen and prepares meals for special occasions.
 New volunteers for this group are always welcome.

 - The Prayer Shawl ministry makes shawls that are given to those in need of comfort during difficult times for themselves and their families.
 A meeting is held on the second Wednesday of each month but most of the shawls are made at home.

-- The women’s bible study group meets on Monday nights for 9 consecutive weeks during the fall and again in the spring.
-The topic of study for Fall 2016 will be “Conversations about Heaven”.
+- The women’s bible study group meets on Monday nights for 8 consecutive weeks during the fall and again in the spring.
+The topic of study for Fall 2017 will be “Cloud of Witnesses”.